marobo/timor_geodata/README.md

 }
 ```

-After this configuration, Now Django knows the `timor_geodata` as an app.
+After this configuration, Now Django knows the `timor_geodata` as an app in this project.

 Let’s run another command to apply the migrations from that app: